 Market Trends

-- Government-Backed Stability: The heavy concentration of state government and healthcare jobs provides a stable floor for Shawnee County property values, which have risen steadily despite national sluggishness.
+- Government-Backed Stability: A heavy concentration of state government and healthcare jobs continues to provide a stable floor for Shawnee County property values.

 - Top-Rated School Demand: Demand remains highest in the Auburn-Washburn Unified School District, currently ranked as the #1 Best School District in Shawnee County for 2026.